-Support from colleagues and line managers is clearly vital in helping employees manage distress or mental illness but many employees admit to feeling uncomfortable about working alongside colleagues who have mental health symptoms.
+As such, support from colleagues and line managers is vital if employees hope to manage distress or mental illness successfully.
+But many employees admit to feeling uncomfortable about working alongside colleagues who have mental health symptoms.

-Even if work colleagues and friends are open and supportive to someone with mental health problems, they may be unsure of how to deal with someone who is particularly distressed or going through a crisis.
+Some work colleagues and friends will be open and supportive to someone with mental health problems.
+But even then, they may be unsure how to deal with someone who is distressed or going through a crisis.